top of page

 I finally picked up my two generic white coats from the hospital where I spent a good six years wearing ill-fitting Caribbean blue scrubs and the ugliest black non-slip sneakers imaginable.

-The title of this entry is titled "The White Coat", though "The Black Shoes" would be appropriate a well.
+The title of this entry is "The White Coat", though "The Black Shoes" would be appropriate a well.

 Recent Posts